Air pollution from smog and fine dust

 Measures to protect against fine dust indoors

 The first measure to counteract the formation and spread of fine dust is to wipe and vacuum the floors regularly.
 Especially when wiping or dusting, it is important to ensure that this is done with a damp cloth.
 A dry duster would only stir up the fine dust and not remove it.

 In order to create an exchange of air indoors, it is important to ventilate properly.
 In winter it should be ventilated briefly but intensively several times.
 Correct heating also plays a role here.
 The room temperature should not be more than 22 degrees and the room air should not be too dry, as the dust can be whirled up more quickly in dry rooms.
 When using wood heating, it is advisable to pay attention to symbols such as the Blue Angel, as these are particularly low in pollutants.
 If there is an extractor hood in the kitchen, it should be used until shortly after cooking.

-After vacuuming, the rooms should be briefly ventilated to remove the fine dust that has been blown up.
+Correct heating against air pollution After vacuuming, the rooms should be briefly ventilated with a draft to remove the swirled up fine dust.

 Burning candles and tobacco also creates fine dust.
 Consequently, smoking and burning candles or incense sticks should be avoided in enclosed spaces.

 Air purifiers are an already established tool in other countries such as China, the U.S.A., Canada and England to combat fine dust.
 These partially filter up to 95 percent of the dust particles from the air in the room.